csc-training/hpc-python/docs/mooc/python-and-performance/using-own-timers.md

 in the region.

-Python standard library has a **time** module which provides various time-related function.
+Python standard library has a **time** module which provides various time-related functions.
 In particular the `time.process_time` function can be used for measuring a specific region:

 ~~~python